Should I buy an annuity?

 Up to six months before you retire, your pension provider will send you a ‘wake-up pack’.

-This will tell you the value of your pension pot, the different annuity types available and the benefits of shopping around, rather than taking the annuity offered by their provider.
+This will tell you the value of your pension pot, your pension options, the different annuity types available and the benefits of shopping around, rather than taking the annuity offered by their provider.

 Your provider will have to state which annuity types it does and doesn’t offer.